ninidu/ticket-system/README.md

 ```

 # React Integration with Blade
 This project uses React inside Laravel Blade views, without Inertia or Livewire.
 The integration is done via Vite, Blade templates, and React components mounted to DOM elements with ids.

 ## How React is integrated

 ### Vite setup
 Laravel uses Vite (vite.config.js) to bundle index.jsx and other React components.

 ### Entry file (index.jsx)
 This is the main mount file that loads all components (TicketList, CreateTicketForm, EditTicketForm).

 ### Blade views use @vite
 Blade templates like index.blade.php and create.blade.php include @viteReactRefresh and @vite() to load compiled React code.

 ### React renders into Blade
 DOM elements with id="ticket-app" or id="create-ticket-app" are rendered into by React.
 Props are passed via data-* attributes.

 ## Conceptual Workflow
-    Laravel Blade handles routing and server-side rendering.
+-Laravel Blade handles routing and server-side rendering.

-    Each Blade file includes a div (e.g., #ticket-app) with ticket data passed as a data-* prop.
+-Each Blade file includes a div (e.g., #ticket-app) with ticket data passed as a data-* prop.

-    React components are mounted to these elements based on their presence in the DOM.
+-React components are mounted to these elements based on their presence in the DOM.

-    Tailwind CSS is shared between Blade and React views.
+-Tailwind CSS is shared between Blade and React views.

 ## Example: Blade View Passing Data